learn-co-students/for-loops-readme-data-science-intro-000/README.md

     Argentina

 So now `i` points to each element of the `countries` list.
-We previously used `i` as `i` was equal to an index of a list.
+We previously used `i` since it was equal to the `index` of a list.
 However, here our loop variable will equal an individual country.
 Might as well be expressive:

 ```python